jlmelville/smallvis/docs/hssne.md

 natural clusters that are present in the results.
 In some of the cases, an
 $\alpha$ value different from `0` (equivalent to SSNE) or `1` (t-SNE) does give a superior neighborhood retrieval value.
-But the difference isn't huge and visually I'm not sure you'd be mislead by just using t-SNE in all cases.
+But the difference isn't huge and visually I'm not sure you'd be misled by just using t-SNE in all cases.
 It may well be that better results could be found by a more fine-grained search of an $\alpha$ value for each data set, but it's hard to argue for adding another parameter that needs fiddling with, especially given that the presence of the